fetometo/windowgen-documentation/docs/source/customization.rst

     .. image:: images/04_customization_origin.png
         :width: 75%

-4. If your handle and its backaplate are joined into a single geometry, separate them to allow independent rotation of the lever while ensuring the backplate remains attached to the sash.
+4. If your handle and its backplate are joined into a single geometry, separate them to allow independent rotation of the lever while ensuring the backplate remains attached to the sash.

     .. image:: images/04_customization_handle_and_base.gif
         :width: 75%